woolgens-network/guides/README.md

 Please set your _groupId_ to `net.woolgens` and **NOT** your personal _groupId_.
 For mono projects use `net.woolgens.{context}`, replace `{context}` with your mono project name.

+If the project is a Minecraft plugin please use the following format in ONLY the plugin.yml: `Woolgens-{name}`.
+Do **NOT** hang `-plugin` on it.

+This is to ensure that players will see that we use our own Plugins. `Woolgens-Gens` seems more custom then `Gens-Plugin`.
+However the internal and repository name will continue following the format of `-Plugin`
+Do **NOT** hang `-plugin` on it

 _Remember: The code you develop for woolgens is not your own.
 It belong to the network and therefore it should be named accordingly._

 <a name="version"></a>